Plottier

 Plottier is a city located in the Confluencia Department, in Neuquén Province, Argentina.

-The population is 40.000 inhabitants.
+The population at the 2022 Census was 52,291 inhabitants, but the city is also part of the Neuquén - Plottier - Cipolletti urban agglomeration with over 500,000 inhabitants at the 2022 Census, which straddles the boundaries of Neuquén and Rio Negro provinces.
 It is about 15 km from Neuquén City, which turns this city into an important place for the population.

 Plottier is located near the Limay River and it is crossed by the 22 National Route.

 History

-The city takes the name from the founder of the city, Dr. Alberto Plottier, an Uruguayan doctor who established an agrarian settlement at the beginning of the century.
+The city takes its name from the founder of the city, Dr. Alberto Plottier, an Uruguayan doctor who established an agrarian settlement at the beginning of the century.

 Geography

 The ground in the valley is wet, composed of sands, gravels and consolidated limos.
 Over the hills, the ground is composed by Pebbles denominated tehuelche Pebble.
 The most old grounds are composed of sandstones, limonites and clayey where the color is mostly red.